History of Fort Morgan

 Museum and Museum Store, 251-540-7127

-Christmas, and New Year's Day.
+except Thanksgiving, Christmas, and New Year's Day

 Fort and Grounds:

-College students, seniors $5
+College students, seniors, $5

-Children 6-12 $4
+Children, 6-12 $4

-Military-service member plus one person
+Military-Free admission with military ID.
+Service member plus one person

 free with military ID; $3 per additional person.